 3.- Visit the attractions

 It’s difficult to visit a whole country without discovering the highlights!
 While the huge attractions are often swarmed by tourists, it’s an essential visit.
-Remember to use a local agency to make visits.
-They practice negotiated prices and offer you an excursion at prices that beat all competition.
+Remember to use a local agency to schedule visits.
+They practice negotiated prices and offer you an excursion at prices that beat all the competition.
 It will certainly be cheaper than trying to do these excursions on your own.
-Our agency offers packages to discover the famous Machu Picchu, take a look!
+Our agency offers packages to discover the famous Machu Picchu; take a look!

 4.- Set your prices in advance

 A perfect example where you have to make sure to set a price before the end of the service: the taxi!
-Each taxi’s price varies and if you’re not careful you may end up overpaying.
-If you don’t coordinate on a price before the ride begins or if you don’t ask to see the taximeter you risk overpaying.
+The price varies for each taxi, and if you’re not careful you may end up overpaying.
+If you don’t agree on a price before the ride begins, or if you don’t ask to see the taximeter, you risk overpaying.
 Be cautious in these situations.

 5.- ATM fees in Peru

 Before leaving, don’t forget to contact your bank regarding its policy with banks in Peru.
 For example, if your bank is part of the Global ATM Alliance, then you could avoid certain withdrawal fees.
 These savings can be huge when traveling and will save you money in order to indulge in an authentic local meal or a wonderful activity in the heart of the country.

 Everyone wants to bring a souvenir back to their family from Peru.
 Souvenirs are a great keepsake, and even more meaningful when they’re crafted in the country.
 Stick to traditional local markets for souvenirs.
 Airports and tourist shops are overpriced and offer lesser quality.
 Think of downtown Cusco or the Miraflores district of Lima, for example.
 Visit one of the many typical markets where you will undoubtedly find the perfect souvenir.